Let’s face it. Auto insurance is confusing.

 - And there are many optional policies that may or may not benefit you.
 These options depend on your needs, disposable income, and other important factors.

-In this article, we will go over one important type of auto insurance called UM and UIM coverage.
+In this article, we will go over one important type of auto insurance called Uninsured Motorist Insurance, This is also referred to as UM, which is closely related to Underinsured Motorist or UIM coverage.

 UM and UIM coverage is a type of auto insurance coverage.
 Sometimes, the two types are offered as separate policies.
 Other times, they are combined into one policy.